 - Loving others is risky, but loving yourself is safe, so the safest form of love is for the self.

 - The strong will always prevail, and the weak will serve them.
+With enough submission, only the lowest-ranking will experience scarcity.

 We can most easily distinguish Natural and Unnatural Law by whether we’re focusing on the thing that is most loving or the thing that gives us the most power.